pat-jj/TextbookKG/README.md

 To use the user repo feature, please contact me (pj20@illinois.edu) to authorize your google account.

-We will provide a demo video soon (by October 2023), after all desired features are developed.
+We will provide a demo video soon, after all desired features are developed.